Bilingual Attorney, Northwest Immigrant Rights Project

 - Law degree

-- Admission to the bar of any state in the U.S.
+- Admission to the bar of any state in the U.S. (or planning to take the July 2020 bar exam)

 - Demonstrated commitment to advancing and defending immigrant rights and willingness to support NWIRP’s mission, vision, and values